 - Distance: 237 miles (381 km)

+The next destination on the road trip itinerary from Florida to Niagara Falls is Mammoth Cave in Kentucky.
 In the Mammoth Cave you find the longest known cave system in the world.
 It has more than 400 miles (640 km) of passageways.
 That’s just huge!

 And there is a large variety of guided tours to show you the depths of the cave.
 Just remember to sign up well in advance during peak season to not miss out on the goodies.

-Peak months to visit the caves are the summer months.
+Peak months to visit the cave are the summer months.
 But the impressive cave keeps a constant temperature of 54°F (12°) year-round.
 So that makes visiting Mammoth Cave National Park a great activity for any month of the year.

 G. A step back in time in Shipshewana, Indiana